zozo8338/Lidex-Alpha/README.md

 # Lidex-Alpha

-Lidex Alpha is one of the versions of a 1990s search engine.
-No algorithm, no ads.
-Just Index.

-Idk how tio code, all of this is made with the help of AI and my ideas.
+Lidex-Alpha is a community-driven attempt to build a retro, 1990s-style search engine.
+Built with AI assistance due to my own coding inexperience, this project invites contributions and collaboration to further develop and refine its functionality.
+Licensed under GNU GPLv3.